NeuroTechX/ntx_slack_archive/eegdata.md

  >Yes! you know... my dataset is of sleeping subjects (that was the only dataset I could get).
 So I did the authentication for Awake, S1, S2, SWS, the combination of all sleep stages and the combination of sleep and awake.
 The best one was Rem.
 Also I trained in Awake and tested in the combination of all sleep stages (here the accuracy was very bad).

+11/21/2017 6:20 PM

+ **alexandre.barachant** :

+ >yep, this is difficult to find a good dataset for that.